mahendrapaipuri/ceems/etc/slurm/README.md

 An example [systemd service file](https://github.com/mahendrapaipuri/ceems/blob/main/init/systemd/ceems_exporter_no_privs.service) is also provided in the repo that can be used along with these prolog and epilog scripts.

-> [!IMPORTANT]
-> The CLI argument `--collector.slurm.gpu-job-map-path`
-is hidden and cannot be seen in `ceems_exporter --help` output.
-However, this argument exists in the exporter and can be used.

-Even with such prolog and epilog scripts, operators should grant the user running CEEMS exporter permissions to run `ipmi-dcmi` command as this command can be executable by only `root` by default.
+Even with such prolog and epilog scripts, operators should grant the CEEMS exporter process additional privileges for collectors like `ipmi_dcmi`, `ebpf`, _etc_.